SofaDefrost/SofaViscoElastic/README.md

 P.S.
 The stresses are per Element not per Node.
 ## Algorithm
-In the Figure.4 of the paper, it is represents the SLS-Maxwell model of first order, used as example to make understand the algorithm
+In Figure 4 of the paper, there is the SLS-Maxwell model of first order, used as an example to understand the algorithm used in this plugin.
+In this section are explained the principal steps of the algorithm.
+First of all the aim of the plugin is to calculate the deviatoric and hydrostatic part of the stress tensor.
+The deviatoric part calculation derives from the stress balance on the springs-dashpot 3D model:

 ## Examples